 Preheat the oven to 350°F. Line 4 cookie sheets with parchment paper.

-Using your hands, form the dough into 44 balls and place them on the prepared cookie sheets (11 should fit on each cookie sheet): line up 3 balls of dough along each long side of the cookie sheet, then zigzag 5 additional balls of dough down the middle (if you have my book, Cookies for Everyone, see “Shaping,” page 167).
+Using your hands, form the dough into 44 balls and place them on each prepared baking sheet (11 should fit on each cookie sheet): line up 3 balls of dough along each long side of the cookie sheet, then zigzag 5 additional balls of dough down the middle.

 Bake for 11 minutes, or until golden brown.
 Let cool completely on the cookie sheets.